Clachnaben Mountain Bike Trail

 The name Clachnaben is derived from the Scottish Gaelic, "Clach na Beinne" meaning Stone of the Hill.
 With Bennachie it ranks as one of the most familiar hills in the North East of Scotland.

-The route starts from the small, invariably busy and often full car park nestled inside an old quarry beside the B974.
+The route starts from the Clachnaben quarry car park.
+This small, invariably busy and often full car park is nestled inside an old quarry beside the B974.
 From here the trail follows the Water of Dye more or less easterly, round the front of Clachnaben before climbing the Hill of Badymicks to turn westerly and follow the ridge via Hill of Edendocher to the Clachnaben trig point and granite tor.
 From there it plummets down the rocky steps through Millar's Bog and back to the car park.

 Allow 2 to 2½ hours to complete the ride.